Aids, Human Immunodeficiency Virus, Acquired Immune Deficiency Syndrome

 HIV infection – prevent with medication

-- Post-exposure prophylaxis (PEP): Drugs are used to prevent the spread of HIV in the body at an early stage.
+Post-exposure prophylaxis (PEP): Drugs are used to prevent the spread of HIV in the body at an early stage.
 The drugs only make sense if the risk is actually very high that a person has become infected.
-Affected persons must take the medication quickly – preferably within two hours, but no later than 48 hours after the risk situation.
+Those affected must take the medication quickly – preferably within two hours, but no later than 48 hours after the risk situation.

 HIV/AIDS in pregnancy